Otion-Core/graphism/README.md

 $ iex -S mix
 ```

-and it should be able to connect okay:
+and it should be able to connect to our database without issues:

 ```
 iex> Ecto.Adapters.SQL.query(Blog.Repo, "SELECT 1")